oneeve8/kobble-data/content/tutorialnarrative3.md

 For example, I have several books by Aristotle that I want to group together among my great books list.

+I want to keep my private information separate from m

 In previous videos, I showed you how to delete and move while in edit mode.
 This is helpful if you plan on reorganising your channels, tracks and items.